Strong teeth and gums are important for more than just a dazzling smile.

 Use a good toothbrush and consider using an electric one if you don’t already.
 They can help reduce the build-up of plaque more quickly than a manual brush and many have timers, helping make sure we brush for two minutes.
 Too many of us rush and end up missing whole areas, such as the back of the teeth.

 Choose a fluoride toothpaste

 Fluoride protects enamel and keeps it hard.
-The Ministry of Health recommends we brush teeth twice a day using fluoride toothpaste, yet while nearly two-thirds of 2–17-year-old Kiwis brushed their teeth at least twice a day, only 43 per cent were using a fluoride toothpaste each time.
+The Ministry of Health recommends we brush teeth twice a day using fluoride toothpaste, yet while nearly two-thirds of 2–17-year-olds brushed their teeth at least twice a day, only 43 per cent were using a fluoride toothpaste each time.
 Adults were slightly better with nearly two-thirds using fluoride toothpaste at least twice a day.

 Dental experts say we should hold the brush at a slight angle to our teeth and not forget to clean in between, otherwise we’ll leave as much as 40 per cent of the tooth surface of our mouths untouched and exposed to bacteria.
 And replace the toothbrush (or the head) every three to four months.

 Brushing within an hour of eating or drinking something acidic is not ideal.
 Our saliva is still doing its job of neutralising the acid and we’d literally be brushing away the softened enamel on our teeth.
 It’s better to brush our teeth as soon as we get up in the morning rather than straight after breakfast.
 Keep a toothbrush at work and brush again.

 See a dentist/hygienist for regular check-ups.
 It’s good to build up trust with someone who can show you the ways to look after your teeth.
 Early dental erosion can often be remineralised and reversed if caught in time, too.